 It takes about 40 minutes to reach the famous car ferry that transports you across the Daintree River before you are swallowed up by the world’s oldest rainforest.
-Once you’re immersed in the flora and fauna that has evolved in the Daintree Rainforest for over 60 million years, get adventurous with tours including Jungle Surfing, fruit-tasting, and snorkelling or simply make your own way through the majestic rainforest on one of the free walking trails.
+Once you’re immersed in the flora and fauna that has evolved in the Daintree Rainforest for over 60 million years, get adventurous with tours including river snorkelling, exotic fruit-tasting, and hiking or simply make your own way through the majestic rainforest on one of the free walking trails.

 Must Do: Enjoy a taste of the tropics at the Daintree Ice Cream Company just north of Cow Bay.

 Hidden Treasure: Take the first right after the ferry to discover the remote Cape Kimberley beach overlooking Snapper Island.

 Handy Hint: Stop off at the information centre in the Daintree Ferry car park for more details on the walking trails.

 Travel Time: Port Douglas to Cape Tribulation – approximately 2 hours.

 It’s a big day on the road, but it’s possible to get to Cooktown and back if you’ve got a four-wheel-drive.